-Companies, from small enterprises to giant corporations, are a great opportunity for banks to expand their credit lending business.
-A robust and dynamic risk management strategy empowers banks to take advantage of this opportunity regardless of whether economies are thriving or in turmoil.
+Companies, from small enterprises to giant corporations, are a great opportunity for banks and financial service providers to expand their credit lending business.
+A robust and dynamic risk management strategy empowers banks in credit monitoring and to take advantage of this opportunity regardless of whether economies are thriving or in turmoil.
 Banks must continually revise their prediction of whether their corporate customers are likely to face financial distress, and if so, when.
 Being warned in advance, banks can take mitigative action to minimize or possibly avoid loss in the event of customer default.

 Time to try something new

 The established risk rating models employ company data such as financial ratios, industry classification, workforce, etc. alongside conventional credit payment behavioral variables.
 In our work with a major European bank and in reviewing existing research, we found that traditional statistical models were less efficient in providing early warnings for SMEs and start-ups where data from credit bureaux and public tracking agencies were unavailable.